rwinlib/poppler/readme.md

-# Poppler 0.72.1
+# Poppler 0.73.0

-This is a build of poppler 0.72.0 with some patches:
+This is a build of poppler 0.73.0 with one patch:

- - Backport two patches from poppler 0.73.0 to fix UTF-8
  - Patch to make it work with GCC 4.9.3 which had some conflict with `timegm`

 For more details see [PKGBUILD](mingw-w64-poppler/PKGBUILD).